Scottish national identity: Economic conditions, 1914–1922

-World War I had exacted an enormous sacrifice from the Scots; the National War Memorial White Paper estimated a loss of about 100,000 men.
-At five per cent of the male population, this was nearly double the British average.
-Capital from the expanded munitions industry moved south with the control of much Scottish business.
-English banks took over Scottish banks, and the remaining Scottish banks switched much of their investment to government stocks or English businesses.
-According to the Glasgow Herald (usually no friend of nationalism), "Ere long the commercial community will be sighing for a banking William Wallace to free them from southern oppression".

 The war brought a new desolation to the Scottish Highlands.
 Forests were cut, and death and migration ended traditional industries.
 Schemes were made to restore the area: reforestation, railway construction and industrialisation of the islands along a Scandinavian pattern emphasising deep-sea fishing.
 However, implementing the plans depended on continuing British economic prosperity.
 A reorganisation of the railways was critically important.
 The newly created Ministry of Transport suggested nationalising the railways with a separate, autonomous Scottish region.
 The scheme would greatly strain the Scottish railways, as had been seen under wartime national control (leading to upgraded maintenance and wages and a rise in expenses).
 A Scottish company would be forced to uphold the standards, although it would be carrying just over half the freight of the English railway.
 A campaign, headed by a coalition of Scottish MPs from the Labour, Liberal and Conservative parties, used the rhetoric of nationalism to secure the amalgamation of Scottish and English railways.

 This was an example of how nationalism could be tied to economics; any economic disadvantage relative to the rest of the UK could be used by politicians to justify intervention by a devolved or independent administration.
 Scotland had been near a vote on devolution before the outbreak of World War I; although economic problems were not new, they were not a case for nationalism before 1914.
 Governmental intervention was social in nature from 1832 to 1914, when the major issues were social welfare and the educational system.
 Actions affecting the economy were not considered functions of government before 1914.

 The Scottish electorate increased from 779,012 in 1910 to 2,205,383 in 1918 due to the Representation of the People Act 1918, which entitled women over 30 to vote and increased the number of male voters by 50 per cent.
 Although Labour had home rule on its program, supporting it with two planks (self-determination for the Scottish people and the restoration of Scotland to the Scottish people), the Unionists received 32 seats in the Commons—up from seven in 1910.
 The period following World War I was one of unprecedented depression because of the war's impact on the economy.